bnhovde/ES2015-talk/README.md

 I've been a front-end developer since 2010.
 I spend an unhealthy amount of time reading about this stuff, and I love sharing knowledge, which is why I'm here.

 Like I said, my name is Bård.
-Which Is a Norwegian name, and I remember thinking before moving to the UK, what will they make of my name?
+That's a fairly common Norwegian name, and I remember thinking before moving to the UK, what will they make of my name?
 Would they know any other Bårds?

 Turns out that..
 No, I'm the only one.

-Then a few years later I found out that you can just pick an english name that sounds like yours and I was furious
+Then a few years later I found out that you can just pick an english name that sounds like yours and I was furious.

 On the plus side though, if you ever hear someone talk about some weird foreign guy named bart or board or something..
 That's me!
 There is no way that's anyone else!